almachelouche/middleman/content/email/AU/eNews/012/prospect1.md

 segmentif = ["(user.CustomAttribute['Area'] == 'NSW')"]

   title = '''Let’s Get Vivid'''
   copy = '''Ford have joined forces with Vivid Sydney to bring you a stunning festival of art, technology, light, music and ideas.
-Don’t miss the opportunity to see Sydney at its brightest – it’s lights out this Saturday, so hurry along, and be sure to check out Ford’s Freedom of Movement installation. #MoveFreely.''' cta1_text = '''LEARN MORE''' cta1_url = '''https://www.vividsydney.com''' cta1_link_name = '''vivid'''
+Don’t miss the opportunity to see Sydney at its brightest – it’s lights out tomorrow, so hurry along, and be sure to check out Ford’s Freedom of Movement installation. #MoveFreely.''' cta1_text = '''LEARN MORE''' cta1_url = '''https://www.vividsydney.com''' cta1_link_name = '''vivid'''